-For law firm's, keywords such as "personal injury law" can cost as much as \$4,000 per month and over \$200 per click in order to rank in the first position of search results.
+For businesses, keywords such as "security" can cost as much as \$4,000 per month and over \$200 per click in order to rank in the first position of search results.
 To compare this cost, an effective backlink strategy doubled up with onsite optimizations can increase your website traffic organically for approximately half of that cost.